How to mine Bitcoin: A beginner’s guide to mine BTC

 In the case of Bitcoin mining, this result is achieved by creating a succession of blocks that can be mathematically proven to have been stacked in the correct order with a certain commitment of resources.
 The process hinges on the mathematical properties of a cryptographic hash — a way to encode data in a standardized manner.

 Hashes are a one-way encryption tool, meaning that decrypting them to their input data is nearly impossible, unless every possible combination is tested until the result matches the given hash.
+So, how is Bitcoin mined?

 This is what Bitcoin miners do: They cycle through trillions of hashes every second until they find one that satisfies a condition called “difficulty.”
 Both the difficulty and the hash are very large numbers expressed in bits, so the condition simply requires the hash to be lower than the difficulty.